Pete-Hamlin/albert-obsidian/README.md

 ![](new-note.png)

+Additionally, from `1.9.0` onwards, supports a FallbackQuery to allow creating a new note from a global query.

 ## Install

 In order for this plugin to work, your Obsidian install  must be setup to [allow usage of Obsidian URI protocol](https://help.obsidian.md/Concepts/Obsidian+URI)